samdoran/ansible-role-elasticsearch-curator/README.md

 Dependencies
 ------------

-EPEL repo is needed for RHEL 6 in order to install `python-unittest2`.
+samdoran.repo-epel (CentOS/RHEL 6 only)

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Only run the role on the first host in the group of elasticsearch nodes.

     - hosts: elasticsearch
       roles:
-         - { role: curator, when: ansible_hostname == groups['es'][0] }
+         - { role: curator, when: ansible_hostname == groups['elasticsearch'][0] }

 License
 -------